ni/monodrive-documentation/docs/r2v/data_collection_quick_start.md

 For the monoDrive Real-to-Virtual hardware, the original spherical camera data must be calibrated for proper field-of-view prior to parsing in order to crop out static objects.
-The orignal shows a good portion of the data collection
+The original shows a good portion of the data collection
 vehicle:

 <div class="img_container">